pypdfium2-team/ctypesgen/README.md

   - Headers have been converted from positional to flag `-i`/`--headers`, to avoid confusion with options that take a variadic number of params.
   - Beware: Historically, `--include` did something different and is now called `--system-headers` here.
   - `--symbol-rules` replaces `--include-symbols` (yes) / `--exclude-symbols` (never).
+  - `--no-embed-preamble` renamed to `--no-embed-templates`.
+  - `--allow-gnu-c` replaced by `-X __GNUC__`.
   - More flags changed or renamed.
-  - `--allow-gnu-c` replaced by `-X __GNUC__`.
 * The library loader does not implicitly search in the module's relative directory anymore.
 Add relevant libdirs explicitly.
 * All strings interfacing with the C extension have to be encoded as bytes.
 We do not do implicit UTF-8 encoding/decoding.
 (A new, opt-in string helper might be added in the future.)
 * We declare `c_void_p` as restype directly, which ctypes auto-converts to int/None.
 Previously, ctypesgen would use `POINTER(c_ubyte)` and cast to `c_void_p` via errcheck to bypass the auto-conversion.
 However, a `c_void_p` programatically is just that: an integer or null pointer, so the behavior of ctypes seems fine.
 Note that we can seamlessly `ctypes.cast()` an int to a pointer type.
 The API difference is that there is no `.value` property anymore.
 Instead, the object itself is the value, removing a layer of indirection.